 On the day before she died she whispered repeatedly, ‘I shall go to my Father this night’.
 And on 19 June 1791 this world lost one of its brightest examples of Christian womanhood.

-The author’s new book Selina, Countess of Huntingdon (Banner of Truth) is due for publication soon.
+The author’s book Selina, Countess of Huntingdon is published by Banner of Truth.